kento-1477/meal-log-app-new/README.md

 > Generate `SESSION_SECRET` with a strong random value (for example `openssl rand -hex 32`) and keep secrets in `.env.local`.
 > Without `GEMINI_API_KEY` the server falls back to a deterministic mock response so flows stay testable.
 When `AI_TRANSLATION_STRATEGY=ai` and no key is configured, translations gracefully fall back to English.
+> `EXPO_PUBLIC_API_BASE_URL` should point at the Cloudflare Worker (`https://mealchat-gateway.kento147777.workers.dev`) so the app always talks to HTTPS even when the Render origin changes.
 >
 > Tests require `DATABASE_URL` (or `TEST_DATABASE_URL`) to be exported via your shell/CI; `.env.test` is intentionally not tracked.